 Simple Table vs. Tabulator

 Tabulator has built a strong reputation as a feature-rich, free data grid library that works with vanilla JavaScript and can be adapted to React.
 With its comprehensive feature set and zero licensing costs, Tabulator appeals to developers who want a powerful table solution without breaking the bank.
 However, Tabulator wasn't designed specifically for React—it requires a wrapper library and can feel somewhat disconnected from the React ecosystem, with manual DOM manipulation and event handling that doesn't always align with React's declarative philosophy.
-This is where Simple Table offers a React-first alternative built from the ground up for the React ecosystem.
-At 31 kB compared to Tabulator's 98.9 kB plus 4.3 kB for the React wrapper (totaling 103.2 kB, minified + gzipped), Simple Table provides a more streamlined solution.
-This comparison examines whether a React-native approach with TypeScript-first design can deliver the functionality you need with better React integration, or if Tabulator's mature ecosystem and extensive features make it worth the integration complexity.
-We'll explore the differences in developer experience, React patterns, and feature sets to help you choose the right fit for your project.
+This is where Simple Table offers first-class adapters—including for React—on top of a shared core, so you are not limited to a single framework.
+At 62.4 kB compared to Tabulator's 98.9 kB plus 4.3 kB for the React wrapper (totaling 103.2 kB, minified + gzipped), Simple Table provides a smaller footprint with idiomatic adapters for React, Vue, Angular, Svelte, Solid, and vanilla TypeScript.
+This comparison weighs Tabulator's mature, framework-agnostic feature set against Simple Table's multi-stack integration and TypeScript-first design.

 This comparison guide was created with AI assistance.
 While we strive for accuracy, if you notice any incorrect information, please contact us so we can correct it promptly.